ACarpDM/turbo-palm-tree/rules.md

 ## Add any other rules that your team establishes to help each other work effectively together
-Assign tsks in group meetings and follow up on previous tasks.
+Assign tasks in group meetings and follow up on previous tasks.
 Plan more meetings if needed.